Reasoning on Time-Series for Financial Technical Analysis: Results

 \section{Results}

-\textbf{Performance Comparison.} Table \ref{results} reports the forecasting results. \begin{itemize}[leftmargin=*] \item The inference-only reasoning LLMs (\ie GPT-4.1 mini, DeepSeek-R1) do not show very strong performances, as they are likely not fine-tuned for time-series forecasting.
+\textbf{Performance Comparison.} Table \ref{results} reports the forecasting results.
+We can observe the following: \begin{itemize}[leftmargin=*] \item The inference-only reasoning LLMs (\ie GPT-4.1 mini, DeepSeek-R1) do not show very strong performances, as they are likely not fine-tuned for time-series forecasting.
 However, they were still able to beat some of the fine-tuned time-series models (\eg Transformer, DLinear), which demonstrate some effectiveness of verbally reasoning over time-series inputs to do forecasting.

 \item Among the time-series baselines, the biggest performance jump comes from the models which decomposes the data by trend and seasonality (\ie FiLM, MICN, Autoformer and TimesNet).
-This could be attributed to the characteristics of stock prices, which are often affected by long-term and short-term business cycles \cite{dalio2018principles}.
-Another notable model that performs well is the non-stationary transformer, which might be attributed to the non-stationary behavior of stock price data \cite{malkiel2019random}.
+This could be attributed to the characteristics of stock prices, which are often affected by long-term and short-term business cycles \citep{dalio2018principles}.
+Another notable model that performs well is the non-stationary transformer, which might be attributed to the non-stationary behavior of stock price data \citep{malkiel2019random}.

 \item The time-series LLMs are able to surpass the performance of non-LLM-based models.
 These models typically align the LLM's internal word embeddings to time-series embeddings to do time-series forecasting.
 It is possible that the intrinsic knowledge of the LLM helps the model to understand the characteristics of stock data, thus allowing it to capture forecasting patterns better.